click on photo to go back ...

 In 1955 he founded Alan Reed Enterprises, a sales firm specializing in executive gifts, advertising specialties and wholesale giftwares.
 Kewtee Bear (1955 or 1956) was co-created by Alan Reed, Bert Stout and Truman Quigley, who together created a unified marketing plan for their fuzzy friend.
 Kewtee dolls were manufactured by the famed Knickerbocker toy company.
 Alan narrated a record featuring the bear for the Columbia label.

-Above right: Alan Reed plays singer's manager Col. Mapleson in the 1975 episode of Death Valley Days S8E33, "Emma Is Coming".
+Above right: Alan Reed plays singer's manager Col. Mapleson in the TV-episode of Death Valley Days S8E33, "Emma Is Coming" (Syndicated, May 24.
+1960).

-But Alan Reed will always be mostly remembered with delight as the bumbling, pompous, loud-mouthed, blustering "Fred" of The Flintstones on radio and TV.
+But Alan Reed will always be mostly remembered with delight as the bumbling, pompous, loud-mouthed, blustering "Fred" of The Flintstones on radio and TV (ABC, Sep 30.
+1960 - Apr.
+1. 1966, 166 episodes).
 "Fred Flintstone" was allegedly adapted from Jackie Gleason's character "Ralph Kramden" in the now-classic television series The Honeymooners.
-Fred lived with his wife Wilma (actress Jean VanderPyl) in the prehistoric town of Bedrock with their baby daughter Pebbles.
+Fred lived with his wife Wilma (Jean VanderPyl) in the prehistoric town of Bedrock with their baby daughter Pebbles.
 Their next-door neighbors were Barney Rubble (played by the ubiquitous Mel Blanc who was also the voice of Dino, Fred's pet dinosaur) and his wife Betty (Bea Benaderet) and their adopted son "Bamm-Bamm".
 Originally this Hanna-Barbera creation was called The Flagstones but was changed to avoid confusion with the popular comic strip Hi and Lois (the Flagstons).

 Alan Reed as Fred Flintstone, Jean Vander Pyl as Wilma Flintstone, Bea Benaderet as Betty Rubble and Mel Blanc as Barney Rubble.